CarlChaappletree/jublet_shopify_sale_app/README.md

 4. Shopify webhook
    a.
 Generate an webhook with commend (shopify_app gem)
    b.
 Check <APP_URL> env value in .env to be the same url
    c.
-Turn on the sidekiq
+Turn on or restart the sidekiq
    ```console
      bundle exec sidekiq
    ```